★ 5.0 Stars • 100+ Five-Star Reviews

 Immersive Training for Serious Cases

 For dogs with moderate to severe aggression, our board and train program is often the most effective option.
-The immersive format allows our trainers to work with your dog daily in a controlled, structured environment where triggers can be introduced safely and systematically.
-Because Good K9 Academy is a boutique facility that only trains a few dogs at a time, your aggressive dog receives individualized attention and carefully managed interactions throughout the program.
+Your dog lives with their dedicated trainer, allowing them to work with your dog daily in a controlled, structured environment where triggers can be introduced safely and systematically.
+Because we only take a few dogs at a time, your aggressive dog receives individualized attention and carefully managed interactions throughout the program.

 During board and train for aggressive dogs, we focus on building impulse control, increasing frustration tolerance, and teaching the dog to defer to their handler in the presence of triggers.
 We also address any underlying anxiety, fear, or insecurity that may be driving the aggressive behavior.
 Many aggressive dogs are actually deeply insecure, and giving them confidence through structured training and clear expectations reduces the perceived need for defensive aggression.

-At the end of the program, we conduct thorough transfer sessions with you.
+At the end of the program, we conduct a thorough two-hour turnover session with you.
 Working with an aggressive dog requires specific handling skills, and we make sure you understand every technique, every tool, and every management protocol before you take your dog home.
 We walk you through real scenarios, practice responses, and give you a clear plan for maintaining progress.
 Ongoing support and follow-up are always available because we understand that living with an aggressive dog is an ongoing commitment, not a one-time fix.

 What You Need to Know About Aggression Training